- 2 tbsp avocado oil, divided

 - Preheat oven to 375 F and prepare 1 flax egg in a small dish.

-- Turn large skillet to medium heat – add 1 T avocado oil, then add 1/2 cup minced onion and 2 T garlic.
+- Turn large skillet to medium heat – add avocado oil, then add minced onion and garlic.
 Sauté until soft and translucent – about 3 minutes.
 Set aside.

-- Add 8 oz. tempeh to food processor and pulse to break down.
-Then add sautéd garlic and onion and remaining ingredients – flax egg, 1/4 cup nutritional yeast, 2 tsp Italian seasonings, 1/2 cup breadcrumbs, 2 T marinara.
+- Add tempeh to food processor and pulse to break down.
+Then add sautéed garlic and onion and remaining ingredients – flax egg, ¼ cup nutritional yeast, Italian seasonings, ¼ cup breadcrumbs and marinara.
 Mix, scraping down sides as needed.
 You want it to form into a moldable “dough.”

-- Scoop out 1 T amounts of dough and roll into balls on a separate plate.
+- Scoop out 1 tbsp amounts of dough and roll into balls on a separate plate.
 Tip – dab your fingers in a bit of water before rolling.

 - Mix 1/4 cup bread crumbs and 1/4 cup nutritional yeast cheese together in a shallow dish.
 Add tempeh balls one or two at a time and roll to coat.